JAhimaz/Nightfall-text-based-game/README.md

 - Joey Nelson
 - Joshua Ahimaz

+Do note that any mention of percentage is equivalent to chance of such given happening.
 A Patchnotes will be created once we leave development version.

 If you would like to **voluntarily** contribute to the game please contact me on discord at: Joshhh#6395